/*

 <h3>What happened</h3>

 You understood the structure of the occluded front, picked a route and altitude that kept the airplane out of its worst layers, and flew an approach consistent with the weather you actually arrived in.
-You used FIKI sparingly and precisely — as a tool for exiting the ice, not as a license to stay in it.
+You used FIKI sparingly and precisely, as a tool for exiting the ice rather than a license to stay in it.

 <h3>ADM analysis</h3>